MiaLange242/MiaLange242/README.md

 - 👋 Hi, I’m @MiaLange242
 - 👀 I’m interested in AI-Powered Marketing
 - 🌱 I’m currently learning AI for marketing automation
-- 💞️ I’m looking to collaborate on AI Tools for Marketing Solutions
+- 💞️ I’m looking to collaborate on AI Tools for Marketing Solutions adn AI Education Tech Solutions
 - 📫 How to reach me X at MiaLange242